nezaboodka/reactronic/README.md

 In general case, cache is automatically and immediately marked as invalid when changes are made in those state object properties that were used by its function.
-And once marked, the function is automatically executed again to renew it, either instantly or on demand.
+And once marked, the function is automatically executed again to renew it, either immediately or on demand.

 Reactronic **takes full care of tracking dependencies** between